ekeilty17/ekeilty17.github.io/_posts/2025-08-29-alternative-formulations-of-mobius-transformations.md

 I liken the standard Möbius form to the standard form for the equation of a line $Ax + By = C$.
 While this uniquely defines a line perfectly well, it's not really all that useful since the parameters $A$, $B$, and $C$ don't have any geometric meaning.
 This is why slope-intercept form $y = mx + b$ and point-slope form $y - y_0 = m(x - x_0)$ are preferred and more widely used.

-In the remaining of the post I will discuss two alternative formulations which have strong geometric meanings.
-Note that typically Möbius transformations are reformulated in terms of the **cross ratio** (see [appendix](/blog/alterative-formulations-of-mobius-transformations-appendix/) for definition).
+In the remainder of the post I will discuss two alternative formulations which have strong geometric meanings.
+Note that typically Möbius transformations are reformulated in terms of the **cross ratio** (see [appendix](/blog/alternative-formulations-of-mobius-transformations-appendix/) for definition).
 However, since this is so widely discussed by the resources I provided above, I will not discuss it here.

 <br />